THE PIQUE LAB PTE. LTD.Grade Accelerator Programme

 c.
 2019 Term 3: 1st July 2019

 d.
 2019 Term 4: 1st October 2019

-7. Course fees must be paid in full, latest by the day before the new term commences.
-Following the deadline, a late payment surcharge of $30.00 will be imposed.
+7. Course fees must be paid in full, by the due dates stated above.
+Following the deadline, a late payment surcharge of $30 will be imposed.

 8. All lessons are paid for in advance.
 All course fees are inclusive of course materials.

 9. All receipts will be issued via email.
 Please retain the receipts for verification purposes.